jladdjr/commits.to/README.md

-# Commits To
+# commits.to

 A website for tracking commitments.
-Inspired by the [I-Will System](https://doc.beeminder.com/willspec).
+Inspired by the [I-Will System](https://doc.beeminder.com/willspec) specification, and the original https://commits.to prototype developed by the [Beeminder team](https://www.beeminder.com/).